Multi-Tier System of Supports (MTSS)

 MTSS is a school-based, multi-level prevention system to maximize student achievement and reduce behavior problems.
 Often referred to as "response to intervention" in the educational community as well as MTSS.

-The four essential components of MTSS, as outlined by the National Center on Response to Intervention, are:For more details about VISD instructional practices regarding MTSS, please click here.
+The four essential components of MTSS, as outlined by the Center on Multi-tiered System of Supports, are:For more details about VISD instructional practices regarding MTSS, please click here.

 Multi-tier System of Supports Initiative:

 Effectively identify students needing additional instructional support, monitor student progress using multiple data points to inform instruction and to implement effective interventions to address the unique needs of these learners (K through 12).Desired outcomes:

 - Increase the number of students who are successful in every classroom

 - Increase the number of students who graduate from high school

 - Increase the number of students who complete higher education